 - What if I want to gain weight or I am active?

-These are some of the questions I regularly see in the Nutritional Optimisation Masterclass and Data-Driven Fasting groups.
-Sadly, they are not considered by the latest Dietary Guidelines, which provides a one size fits all approach.
+These are some of the questions I regularly see in the Macros Masterclass and Data-Driven Fasting groups.
+Sadly, they are not considered by the latest Dietary Guidelines, which provide a one size fits all approach.

 In an attempt to add some clarity, this article shows you how you can modify macronutrients to suit specific goals (e.g. weight loss, maintenance, or weight gain) using data-driven macro ranges, with either a low-carb or low-fat dietary approach (or even a mixture of both).

 Suggested macronutrient ranges

 If you want the how (not the why), check out the “quick start” macro guides shown in the tables below.

 If you’re a growing teenager or a bulking athlete, the macros in the table below will help you eat more and gain weight.

 If you want to lose weight, you should avoid these macro ranges (i.e. lower protein, with a similar mix of fat and carbs).

 This table shows suggested macro targets for a healthy low-fat diet.
 For fat loss, move toward the “stretch targets” in the fat-loss column.